elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 - Consider that there is likely a best way to visualise your data, taking into account:
   - The main message that you’re trying to give;
   - The level of expertise of your audience;
-  - The type of data that you’re visualising;
+  - The type of data that you’re visualising.
 - Where plots are shown together in the same report/dashboard/page, there should be consistency in how data types are shown.
 - Where available, it may be beneficial to consult an experienced graphic designer for advice on how to clearly present information to the broader public before creating visualisations.